Finnrick - Ensuring a Safer and More Transparent Supply Chain

 Rating Updates

-Ratings are automatically recalculated and updated whenever new test results are received for a particular product/vendor pair.
+Finnrick Ratings are automatically recalculated and updated whenever new test results are received for a particular product/vendor pair.
 This ensures that ratings reflect the most current information available.

 Finnrick is committed to complete transparency in our testing process and scoring and rating methodology.
 We publish all test results, to provide the public with comprehensive information for making informed purchasing decisions.